 Depending on how the background check goes, the National Instant Criminal Background Check System (NICS) may be able to take 10 days on the investigation for buyers under 21.
 There will also be a required investigative period to check juvenile and mental health records.

 This new law may feel like a lot of changes, but it is generally being called a modest revision to current gun laws.
-However, some aspects of it are quite significant for our purposes, especially the possibility for those convicted of misdemeanor DV to have their gun rights restored after five years.
-We have had many clients over the years who want to have their gun rights restored after a DV conviction, and this is often a complicated endeavor that involves a motion to withdraw the initial plea or relying on some other special circumstances.
-We have talked to people who do not have any special circumstances and therefore were not able to have their gun rights restored.
-Now that the Bipartisan Community Safety Act has been signed into federal law, there may be many cases where gun rights restoration was not possible before, but is now possible under the new laws.
-If you think you may be eligible to have your gun rights restored, or if you need any other type of legal help in Ohio, feel free to contact Dearie, Fischer & Mathews.
+However, some aspects of it are quite significant for our purposes.
+We have had many clients over the years who want to have their gun rights restored after a DV conviction.
+If this is possible at all, it is often a complicated endeavor that involves a motion to withdraw the initial plea or relying on some other special circumstances.
+Under the new law, while there may be more people convicted of DV, some of those convicted may be able to have their gun rights restored after 5 years.
+If you have further questions or need legal help in Ohio, feel free to contact Dearie, Fischer & Martinson.